mclancaster/Coding_Skills_Dev/README.md

 # Coding_Skills_Dev
-Small programs for various skill practice
+Small programs for various skill practice.
+Each folder is its' own program, with a readme available to understand each project.